cre8ivepark/COVID19DataVisualizationHoloLens2/README.md

 # COVID19 Data Visualization with HoloLens2 + MRTK
-Experimental COVID-19 Data Visualization for HoloLens 2 with MRTK This project explores how volumetric data can be represented in physical space with direct hand-tracking inputs in mixed reality using HoloLens 2.
+Experimental COVID-19 Data Visualization for HoloLens 2 with MRTK.
+This project explores how volumetric data can be represented in physical space with direct hand-tracking inputs in mixed reality using HoloLens 2.
+It is based on Microsoft's [MRTK(Microsoft's Mixed Reality Toolkit)](https://github.com/microsoft/MixedRealityToolkit-Unity)
 ![20200330_231204_HoloLens](https://user-images.githubusercontent.com/13754172/78055611-a31a6400-7338-11ea-82e2-05987de9feeb.jpg)

 ## Video